UgoTricas/Phishing-Email-Detection/README.md

-# Phishing Email Detection via Supervised Classification
+# Phishing Email Detection and Decision Taking

 🇫🇷 [Lire la version française](README_fr.md)

-This project explores the detection of phishing emails using several supervised machine learning models.

-Starting from a labeled dataset of emails (classified as "Safe" or "Phishing"), the objective is to evaluate and compare different models to identify which performs best at minimizing false predictions — especially in a context where the cost of different types of errors may vary.
+This project evaluates different Machine Learning models to detect phishing emails, incorporating a cost function to guide decision-making based on the decision-maker’s aversion to false positives and false negatives.

 ---